Last updated: 2026-04-13

 “`html

 In an asset sale, the buyer purchases specific business assets (equipment, customer contracts, brand, workforce) but not the company itself.
 In a stock sale, the buyer acquires 100% ownership of the company, including all assets and liabilities.
-For home services sellers, asset sales typically result in better tax treatment, while stock sales close faster and command higher valuations—often 5-15% more.
+For home services sellers, asset sales typically result in better tax treatment, while stock sales close faster and command higher valuations, often 5-15% more.
+For a deeper look, see our guide on stock sale vs asset sale which is better for sellers.
+For a deeper look, see our guide on sell business asset vs stock sale tax implications.

 Asset Sale: What You’re Selling